Bullet Points (comics)

 Bullet Points is a comic book limited series that was published by Marvel Comics in 2006 and 2007, written by J. Michael Straczynski, illustrated by Tommy Lee Edwards and lettered by John Workman.

-The series was released under the Marvel Knights imprint and examines the consequences to the Marvel Universe when Steve Rogers is not injected with the Super-Soldier Serum but instead is Iron Man.
-Additionally, Peter Parker and Bruce Banner are given switched identities, with the former becoming the Hulk and the latter Spider-Man.
+The series was released under the Marvel Knights imprint and examines the consequences to the Marvel Universe when Steve Rogers is not injected with the Super-Soldier Serum but instead becomes Iron Man.
+The series also swaps the super-powered alter-egos Peter Parker and Bruce Banner develop, with the former becoming the Hulk and the latter Spider-Man.